I would pray until sleep came, begging God to deliver me. I cried out:

 Fear of not being perfect.

-Almost 23 years ago I found abstinence.
-In recovery I put away the god of my childhood and met a God who unconditionally loves me.
-He equips me with what I need to get through the day.
-I recognized what was within my control and what wasn’t.
-God gave me the wisdom to know the difference.
-I was led to people who counsel me in true grace.
+I found abstinence by working the 12 Steps in Overeater's Anonymous.
+In recovery I work at letting go of the god of my childhood.
+I learn to be available to a Higher Power who unconditionally loves me.
+He equips me with what I need to get through each day.
+I recognize what is within my control and what isn't.
+Higher Power gives me the wisdom to know the difference.
+I am led to people who counsel me in true grace.
 Mistakes and shortcomings are ways of redemption, not prisons.

-When my clothes don’t fit right and Annie suggests how out of control fat is, Divine Love reminds me how perfectly I am loved.
-The choice to believe that love quiets my fear.
-Divine love leads me.
+When my clothes don’t fit right and Annie suggests how out of control I am.
+Higher Power reminds me how perfectly I am loved.
+The choice to believe the loving voice quiets my fear.

-Thinking I was fat was only a symptom.
+I often remind myself that thinking I was fat was only a symptom.
 It never was about being fat.
-It was always about fear.
+For me, it was always about Fear.
 Anorexia was my medication for anxiety.
-Only growing in Divine Love brought me to sanity and true peace.
+In learning to face fears, deal with Life on Life's terms and accepting love from a Higher Power, One Day at a Time I find Serenity.